 - Use the vlookup() formula to extract data from one sheet and populate it into the final destination.
 Don’t forget to double-check your formulas…this is one of those formulas that can be a bit finicky when pasted across cells incorrectly!
 Here are some great videos outlining how to use vlookup in Excel and Google Sheets!

-The beauty of this approach is that you can combine data however you want.
+After putting it to the test, the beauty of this approach is that you can combine data however you want.
 Better yet, it gives you the ability to bring in external data sets and match them against your QBO data.

 The downside is that this is quite manual and prone to human error due to the setup of the worksheets and formulas.